BrentNoorda/toy-piano/README.md

 toy-piano - learning about MeteorJS
 ===============

-This is my first attempt to play with [MeteorJS](http://meteor.com/) and decide if it really is, as their website proclaims "A better way to build apps."
+This is my first attempt to play with [MeteorJS](http://meteor.com/) and decide if it really is, as their website proclaims, "A better way to build apps."

 Because Meteor demos emphasize the "live" nature of the environment, supporting any number of users editing simultaneously, I was curious to create something that would test the speed and "liveliness" of a multiuser app.
 So I built a toy piano where any time someone presses a key that keypress is broadcast to everyone who is logged in.
-If latency was low enough, I hoped, the internet could play duets, or triplets, or infinets.
+If latency was low enough, I hoped, the people of the internet could play duets, or triplets, or infinets. *(oh what beautful music I hope we'll make)*

-** blah
+All of the [soure code is on github](https://github.com/BrentNoorda/toy-piano) and a live demo is here: [http://toy-piano.meteor.com/](http://toy-piano.meteor.com/)

+# Running this code on your own computer

+Here is the first area where MeteorJS really really shines: getting started is trivially fast (I hope all framework makers learn from this).

 JSSince so many MeteoJS demo are built to